khaliedessam/End-to-End-E-Commerce-Data-Modeling-and-Analytics-Design/docs/05-Dimensional-Model.md

 This project focuses on the **Sales** business process by implementing a **Sales Data Mart**.
 The model follows a **Star Schema**, organizing business data into a central fact table surrounded by descriptive dimension tables.

+Fact grain: one row per product line within an order.
 ---

 ## Sales Data Mart